stonewalljones/hfyEbook/README.md

 		    all EPUB readers have problems rendering these correctly.
 Conversely, not using entites can be correctly handled by all modern browsers.

-		* Series-specific filters for the following (not all series in the current corpus requires additional or custom filtering):
+		* Series-specific filters for the following:

+		    * All Sapiens Go To Heaven
 		    * Billy-Bob Space Trucker
 		    * Blessed Are The Simple
 		    * Builders In The Void: Peace / War
+		    * Chrysalis
 		    * Client Stone: Freedom / Rebellion
+		    * Corridors
+		    * Deathworld Origins
+		    * Good Training
+		    * Guttersnipe
+		    * Henosis
+		    * HFY Anthology
 		    * Humans Don't Make Good Pets
+		    * Memories of Creature 88
 		    * MIA
-		    * Perspective
+		    * Pact
 		    * QED
 		    * Salvage
 		    * The Deathworlders
+		    * The Fourth Wave
+		    * The Lost Minstrel
+		    * The Salvation War: Amageddon / Pantheocide
 		    * The Xiu Chang Saga
+		    * Worm

 "filename" (string):
 	Specifies the base name for emitted output files.
 Omits extension, since that